radicalcakes/suckmyshit/README.md

 ```

 POST Parameters:
-* image: A binary file, base64 data
+* images: A binary file, base64 data
 * size: Size of the bin file (optional)
-* type: The type of the file that's being sent: file or base64
+* type: The type of the file that's being sent: file or base64 (optional)
 * name (optional): The name of the file, this is automatically detected if uploading a file with a POST
 * title (optional): Title of the upload